squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

-This seems reasonable--it's not crazy that Scala, when executing this pattern match, could run through each of the cases and for each of the cases check the type of the instance of `value`, which will definitely be known at runtime.
+This seems reasonable--it's not crazy that Scala, when executing this pattern match, could run through each of the cases and for each of the cases check the type of the instance of `value`, which is known at runtime.

 And as you'd expect, this code prints out: